Introduction:

 Conclusion

 Imperialism created and left behind a global capitalist structure, or architecture, or framework, or scaffolding, that first facilitated grossly inequitable imperial extraction, exploitation and exchange for profit and then served to perpetuate it in the postcolonial era.
 This is the basis of modern capitalism and therefore of business.
 Modern capitalism and allied media perpetuate a homogenized global culture that normalizes Western values, lifestyles, and consumerism.
 Indeed, it doesn't just normalize it.
 It idolatrizes it - it is an ideology of idolatry - and demands we effectively worship it amidst the lie that there is no other way (there are innumerable variations, like micro-taxes on currency speculation that harm no-one and benefit millions).
 This cultural imperialism reinforces western cultural hegemony by marginalizing and eroding local cultures, languages, and traditions in former colonies.
+That hegemony is captured well in the translated Persian term 'Westoxification', outlined by Āl-e Ahmad, meaning that the obsession with Westernity reflects the acquiescence of hegemony, whilst the toxification reflects the harm that process involves.

 Business is the handmaid of capitalism, and business studies prepares more handmaids to serve and idolatrise an ideology that promises equality but maximises profit for the richest on the old empires.
 Business practices continue to perpetuate imperialism in the modern world through exploitative economic structures, resource extraction, cultural domination, and the concentration of power.
 For postcolonial and other critical scholars, business is but a form of imperialism, and (neo) imperialism is but a form of business.
 Postcolonialism is not, for them, one more theory: It is the means to unpick, deconstruct and rebuild our very understanding of capitalism, business and the contemporary world we shape in any non-decolonised teaching.
 We have to be honest and own this; it doesn’t mean all business suddenly has to stop and western lifestyles are suddenly terminated.
 But it does mean there has to be some balance in the relations between western business and postcolonial conditions, or we are just doing empire in a murkier, more deceitful, but just as domineering and violent way.